kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 ### Version Skew Strategy

-The API extensions proposed in this KEP are added as new fields on the `ResourceSliceSpec` and `Device` types.
-All the fields will be behind a feature flag.
+The API extensions added through this KEP is as new fields on the `ResourceSliceSpec` and `Device` types.
+All the fields are behind a feature flag.
 The kube-scheduler is expected to match the kube-apiserver minor version, but may be up to one minor version older (to allow live upgrades).
-In the release it's been added, the feature will be disabled by default and not recognized by other components.
+In the release it's been added, the feature is disabled by default and not recognized by other components.
 Whoever enabled the feature manually would take the risk of component like kube-scheduler being old and not recognize the fields.
 After one releases, it should work perfectly.